Our content may include links to products from our partners

 How It Works

 Your loan officer feeds your basic information into an LP or a DU.
-The underwriting software uses advanced statistical algorithms to determine if the proposed package deserves an approval or a rejection.
+The underwriting software uses advanced statistical algorithms to determine if the proposed package deserves approval or rejection.
 It will take into consideration the credit reports, scores, income, assets, reserves, loan vs. property value, debt ratio, past mortgage vs. current application.

 Veteran loan officers have a way of getting your application approved through the DU or LP by adjusting the application “mix”.
 They can raise your credit score by asking you to reclassify some debt balances or finding ways to increase your eligible income.